emmajsadams/discord-mgmt-bot/README.md

 ## Low priority dev environment stuff

+- TODO: create docker file and migrate to google cloud (with a custom domain name) then shutdown digital ocean instance
-- TODO: make tsconfig settings as strict as possible (avoid any, dont allow js, add types for everything)
+- TODO: make tsconfig settings as strict as possible (avoid any, do not allow js, add types for everything)
 - TODO: structure this readme in a more thoughtful way
 - TODO: create a dev/test mode that avoids making changes and just logs them instead
 - TODO: document environment files and .dotenv